pholser/junit-theories/README.md

 This is a port of the JUnit theories runner into junit.contrib.

+As of version 5.0, junit-theories is built with JDK 8, and source/target-compatible with 1.8 and beyond.

 In addition to being current with the theories implementation in JUnit 4.12 and depending on its core, this implementation contains a resolution for [JUnit GitHub issue 64](http://github.com/junit-team/junit/issues/64), making it possible for